Chemnitz: History

+Beginnings

+The area was sparsely settled by Slavic tribes related to the modern Sorbs.
+The placename is first attested for the eponymous local river (1012/18: "Caminizi fluvium").
+In 1143, a Benedictine monastery at "Kameniz" was founded, around which a settlement grew.
+Around 1170, the town was granted the rights of a free imperial city by emperor Frederick I.

 Meissen and Saxony

 In 1307, the town became subordinate to the Margraviate of Meissen, the predecessor of the Saxon state.
 In medieval times, Chemnitz became a centre of textile production and trade.
 More than one third of the population worked in textile production.
 In 1356 the Margraviate was succeeded by the Electorate of Saxony.